Why Is My Car Leaking Water?

 When you have a good idea of what the problem is, you can search for service coupons and special offers before scheduling service with the Sam Leman Automotive Group.

 Visit Sam Leman Automotive Group in Bloomington, Morton, Peoria for Service

 Now that you have some answers to “Why is my car leaking water?”, you should have a better idea about whether the leak is a serious problem or just a common occurrence like condensation.
 If you suspect that your car is leaking something other than water, make sure to bring it into the Sam Leman service center near you.
 While you’re getting your leak fixed, we can also teach you how to identify cooling system failures, whether to use premium or regular gas, and show you why tire pressure is so important.
 No matter how big your problem is, you can contact Sam Leman Automotive Group to get back on the road in no time.

 What is a tire rotation?
 It is a basic vehicle maintenance task that ensures the tires on your car wear evenly, helping to maintain safety, improve traction, and improve fuel efficiency.
 Schedule Service What Does Rotating Tires Mean?
 A tire rotation is a pretty simple process, though it can be complicated to do without the…

-If you’ve been wondering why your car is leaking water, you shouldn’t panic right away.
-There are common causes for cars to leave trails of water underneath them after they’ve parked.
-In most vehicles, the air conditioning system generates significant amounts of condensation during its normal operations, and this condensation generally drains out near the…
+If you’ve been asking yourself, “Why is my car is leaking water?”, you don’t have to expect the worst.
+There are common causes for cars to leave trails of water underneath them after they’ve parked, and most of the time it’s nothing to worry about.
+In most vehicles, the air conditioning system generates significant amounts…

 If you get a notification from the tire pressure indicator in your vehicle, take these warnings very seriously.
 Here are a few things that could be happening if you are driving with tires that do not have the recommended tire pressure.
 If the tire pressure is too high, the tires are not riding on their…